Week 1 in Morocco

 The crops in the highlands are mainly olive trees, the roadside vendors sell jars of olives in some kind of liquid.
 On the flats, the crops are orange trees.

 The non-mechanical mode of transport here is the donkey, which not only carries humans side saddle, but their panniers are filled with goodies, sticks or produce.

 Flocks of sheep, with newly born lambs, and accompanied by a shepherd brandishing a requisite stick are grazing on the roadside.
-The men are dressed in long cotton robes that oftentimes drag through the mud.
+The men are dressed in long cotton robes, we later find out are called Jalabas, that oftentimes drag through the mud.
 They look heavy and not very warm.

 Finding a suitable stopping area to pull off for a rest proves challenging so we keep pressing on.

 We come across a fully laden truck toppled over on its side in a paddock beside the road.
 It’s the second vehicle to be parked in such a manner that we’d seen in just a few days.
 Given it was a straight flat piece of road we wonder how it met its demise.
 Then not far ahead of us we witnessed a very near head-on accident again on a flat straight piece of road.
 The culprit was traveling directly in front of us and had been swerving in and out of his lane for several kilometres.
 Typically Muslims don’t drink so we ruled out alcohol, however, hashish is plentiful and maybe this was a factor?

 The offending driver eventually pulled to the side of the road and looking down as we passed I could see he was glued to his mobile phone sitting on his lap.
 Ah, that’s the culprit.
 Not just a factor in first world countries eh?